Madhumati: Plot

 Anand lives but his mind wanders.
 One day, he meets a woman who looks exactly like Madhumati.
 She introduces herself as Madhavi but Anand refuses to believe her.
-He tries to reason with her, and is beaten by her companions.
-Later, Madhavi finds a sketch of Madhumati and realises Anand was telling the truth.
-She takes the sketch with her, and tries to learn his story.
+He tries to reason with her and is beaten by her companions.
+Later, Madhavi finds a sketch of Madhumati and realizes Anand was telling the truth.
+She takes the sketch with her and tries to learn his story.
 Meanwhile, Anand is haunted by the spirit of Madhumati, who tells him Ugra Narain is responsible for her death.
 He appeals to Madhavi, who agrees to pose as Madhumati before Ugra Narain and make him confess to her murder.

-Anand returns to Ugra Narain's palace, and seeks permission to paint a portrait of him the next evening.
+Anand returns to Ugra Narain's palace and seeks permission to paint a portrait of him the next evening.
 The day after, at the stroke of eight, Ugra Narain sees Madhavi posing as Madhumati in front of him.
 Ugra Narain is shaken; he confesses his part in her death and is arrested by police waiting outside the room.
-Anand realises that the questions Madhavi posed to Ugra Narain, especially about Madhumati 's burial place, were things she could not have known; even Anand did not know.
+Anand realizes that the questions Madhavi posed to Ugra Narain, especially about Madhumati 's burial place, were things she could not have known; even Anand did not know.
 Madhavi smiles and moves towards the stairs.
 The real Madhavi, dressed as Madhumati, then rushes into the room.
 She is late because her car broke down on the way.
-Anand realises he saw Madhumati's ghost, and not Madhavi.
+Anand realizes he saw Madhumati's ghost and not Madhavi.
 He runs to the terrace, where the ghost beckons to him.
 Madhumati had fallen from the same terrace, trying to escape Ugra Narain.
 Anand follows the ghost and falls to his death.

-After telling the story of Anand and Madhumati, Devendra receives news that the train in which his wife was travelling has met with an accident.
+After telling the story of Anand and Madhumati, Devendra receives news that the train on which his wife was traveling has met with an accident.
 The road is cleared and they rush to the station.
-Devendra walks through the station fearing the worst, but is relieved to see his wife Radha, emerging from the train unharmed.
-Radha is clearly the reincarnation of Madhumati, and Devendra informs her, based on his recent recollections, that they have been partners through several births.
+Devendra walks through the station fearing the worst but is relieved to see his wife Radha, emerging from the train unharmed.
+Radha is the reincarnation of Madhumati, and Devendra informs her, based on his recent recollections, that they have been partners through several births.